-As of this writing, there are currently 100 modern homes listed in the Chicagoland area in the areas I track, so the total number of modern home listings is down around 10% vs last month.
-September saw a slight increase in the number of modern homes that came to market compared with August, with 36 new listings in those areas, spread out over 20 different towns.
+As of this writing, there are currently 59 modern homes listed in the Chicagoland area in the areas I track, so the total number of modern home listings is down quite a bit vs earlier in the year.
+In fact, I think this is the fewest modern homes on the market at any time that I can remember in the last 8 years.

 As always, I like to mention that some of the “new listings” in any given month may have actually been on the market before.
 There’s not a good way to cross-reference that in our MLS, unfortunately.

-As far as I know, none of the 35 properties that came to market in September is a distressed property (foreclosure or short sale).
+As far as I know, none of the properties that came to market in September was a foreclosure or short sale.